Updated on August 26th, 2022 by Bob Ciura

 Investors who choose instead to invest in individual stocks eschew diversification in favor of concentrating on their best ideas.

-For other people, focused investing will result in poor returns.
-This isn’t always the case.
+For other people, focused investing will result in poor returns, but this isn’t always the case.

 Make no mistake – we’re not saying it’s easy to find attractive investments.
-With that said, it’s not impossible either.
-It just takes time.
+But it’s not impossible either– it just takes time.
 Investors who analyze the most investment opportunities are likely to find a high number of attractive investment opportunities.

 Using quantitative screeners and other investing tools can speed up this process considerably.
-They also take away many of the behavorial biases that impair investment returns.
+They also take away many of the behavioral biases that impair investment returns.